casys-kaist/ozz/docs/razzerv2/idea.md

 # Misc
   - Equivalence relation with respect to a certain data race

-# Our approach to abstract interleaving
-  - Focusing a specific subsystem at a time
-    - API calls to other subsystems, a caller of functions in the subsystem, subsequent executions can be think as aggregated virtual instructions
-  - Decomposing a combination of communcations into two communications
-    - Analogous to the 2-gram of control flow

-# Our approach to guide the fuzzer
-  - Testing multiple combinations at a time
-    - Many of communications are independent with each other
-    - Coalesce independent races
-  - Cooperative way of composing possible commbinations
-    - Different interleavings can give a clue of concealed interleaving

 # Concerns
   - Are there cases that a specific interleaving in a subsystem causes a